 Shipping makes up the other part of your fulfillment costs.
 Shipping can be VERY expensive and shipping costs vary widely depending on the destination.
 If you include shipping in the price of your box, do some research on the most cost-effective ways to reduce shipping charges.

 Look at different carriers and talk to their representatives in your area to negotiate shipping rates.
 In this blog post, I share my top five shipping tools to make shipping more affordable and more efficient!

 A subscription box is an eCommerce business.
 In other words, you need tech in order to run your business.
 Before you can even get your subscription box up and running, there are several tech pieces you need to have in place.

 - Shipping software

 I go into detail about what each of these tech tools does in your business and tell you about my favorites in this blog post.

 Your biggest tech expense will be your website.
 It’s so important to set your business up properly and in a way that allows you to grow.
 A good website is key, so plan for this investment as you get started.
 Your other tech expenses will be small monthly fees.

 5. Advertising Costs

-Your head might be spinning in all different directions after breaking down the costs of starting a subscription box business.
-Just keep it simple in the beginning.
+Don’t get overwhelmed.
+Keep it simple in the beginning.
 Start with what you can afford and keep growing and expanding.

 JOIN SARAH'S NEWSLETTER